Enjoy an Indian Cuisine with Chandani Indian and Catering Cookery School

 I came hungry and so should you if you’re planning on making the trip to food heaven.
 The aromas were in the air and my stomach grumbled with excitement.
 The room is decorated in accents of orange and red, tables are decked and ready for the food to be served.

-The experience is a 4-course tasting; all with rich flavours and combinations you never think work well together.
+The experience is a 4-course tasting; all with rich flavours and combinations you never think to work well together.

 For the starter, we served with onion Bhajia; something I never tried or heard before.
 It’s crispy on the outside and light on the inside.